 International placements are in Georgetown, the capital city of Guyana, South America.
 Guyana is an English-speaking country.

 What service opportunities are available through Mercy Volunteer Corps?

-How long is the commitment/ When does the service year begin and end?
+How long is the commitment?
+When does the service year begin and end?

 How will I support myself as a volunteer?

-Mercy Volunteers receive housing, medical insurance, transportation, food and personal stipends, and school loan deferment (if approved by lender).
+Mercy Volunteers receive housing, transportation, food and personal stipends, medical insurance, and school loan deferment (if approved by lender).